- About SSRL

 - Contact Us

-Complete training before arrival and check in at the URA offices prior to entering the experimental area or starting any experiments.
-The URA office in Building 120, Room 211, is staffed Monday-Friday from 7 am - 12 noon and 1- 4 pm (except holidays).
+7. Prior to entering the experimental area or starting any experiments, check in with User Check-In Coordinator Jackie Kerlegan in the URA office in Building 120, Room 211 (Monday-Friday from 7 am - 12 noon and 1- 4 pm (except holidays).

 WORK SAFELY: Be aware and exercise caution when visiting SLAC, particularly during construction.
 Contact Security if help is needed or to report any problems or suspicous activity: 650-926-2551.
 For EMERGENCIES, CALL 911 OR 5555.